Renzhenxuexidemaimai/DeepRL_Algorithms/README.md

     </p>
 -->

-### 3.Environment
+### 3.Project Dependencies

 - Python >=3.6
 - Pytorch >= 1.3.1
 - Seaborn >= 0.10.0
 - Click >= 7.0

-### 4.Run algorithm
+### 4.Run

 Each algorithm is implemented in a single package including:
 ```
-main.py --The entry point for algorithm
+main.py --A minimal executable example for algorithm
-[algorithm].py --The main body for algorithm
+[algorithm].py --Main body for algorithm implementation
-test.py --To load pretrained model and test performance of the algorithm
+test.py --Loading pretrained model and test performance of the algorithm
 [algorithm]_step.py --Algorithm update core step
 ````
 The default `main.py` is a an executable example, the parameters are parsed by [click](https://click.palletsprojects.com/en/7.x/).